Find Affordable College Courses

 Cortland, NY

-SUNY Cortland did quite well in this year’s ranking of the best value schools for sociology students.
-It came in at #9 on the list.
-Located in the town of Cortland, SUNY Cortland is a public school with a moderately-sized student population.
+SUNY Cortland ranked #9 on this year’s Best Value Sociology Schools in New York list.
+Located in the distant town of Cortland, SUNY Cortland is a public school with a moderately-sized student population.

-In-state tuition fees for undergraduate students at SUNY Cortland are $8,815 per year.
+The average tuition and fees for an in-state undergraduate at SUNY Cortland are $8,815 a year.
 While working on their degree, sociology majors at SUNY Cortland accumulate an average of around $25,286 in student debt.

 Read full report on Sociology at SUNY Cortland